raceintospace/raceintospace/doc/manual/manual.md

 ![Jupiter Program Screen](image_24.png)

-You can reach this screen from the Astronaut Complex / Cosmonaut Center, or by clicking on the Mercury/Vostok, Gemini/Voskhod, Apollo/Soyuz, XMS-2/Lapot, or Jupiter/LK-700 building in the spaceport.
+You can reach this screen from the Astronaut Complex / Cosmonaut Center, or by clicking on the appropriate building in the spaceport.
 Here you can assign people to crews, once you've sent them here.
 You can also break and reassign crews as needed.

-Flight Crews shown in blue lettering in the bottom right are assigned to a mission you have scheduled for this turn, and cannot be broken without scrubbing the flight in Mission Control or the VAB/VIB.
-Crews showing in green have been assigned to a flight next turn and also cannot be broken here (to break them you must first cancel their flight(s) in Future Missions).
+Flight Crews shown in blue lettering in the bottom right are assigned to a mission for this turn, and cannot be broken without scrubbing the flight in Mission Control or the VAB/VIB.
+Crews showing in green have been assigned to a flight next turn and also cannot be broken here (to do so you must first cancel their flight(s) in Future Missions).

 When assembling crews, pay special attention to their compatibility.
 Click on each member of a newly assigned crew to see how he/she gets along with the others; as you might expect, green is good and red is bad.
 People who don't get along with their crewmates will lose morale and retire sooner than their colleagues.
 Check all crew members, since compatibility isn't always mutual.